cogutvalera/Stablecoins/README.md

 # Source: https://blog.bitmex.com/a-brief-history-of-stablecoins-part-1/

 # Tasklist:

-[ ] Convert to markdown
-[ ] Modify content for accuracy (do not change article structure) [ ] Ensure content reflects "BTS Token" rather than "bitshares" [ ] Describe the process for BTS Token holder to create (short) bitUSD into the smart contract (collateral ratio, etc.)
+- [ ] Modify content for accuracy (do not change article structure)
+  - [ ] Ensure content reflects "BTS Token" rather than "bitshares"
+  - [ ] Describe the process for BTS Token holder to create (short) bitUSD into the smart contract (collateral ratio, etc.)
-  [ ] Describe the process for the smart contract to sell the bitUSD within the DEX market [ ] Describe the process for a DEX user to purchase bitUSD from the market [ ] Correct the sentiment that the "Block Producers" may influence the market and somehow benefit, rather the smart contract does this
+  - [ ] Describe the process for the smart contract to sell the bitUSD within the DEX market
+  - [ ] Describe the process for a DEX user to purchase bitUSD from the market
+  - [ ] Correct the sentiment that the "Block Producers" may influence the market and somehow benefit, rather the smart contract does this
-  [ ] Correct he omission of fact that Block Producers provide oracle price feed data from external sources, used by the smart contract
+  - [ ] Correct he omission of fact that Block Producers provide oracle price feed data from external sources, used by the smart contract
-  [ ] Describe the mechanics of the smart contract using the median feed price for various events [ ] Other?
+  - [ ] Describe the mechanics of the smart contract using the median feed price for various events
+- [ ] Other?

 # Content: